Go Back

 Notes

-• Vegetables: Carrots, bell peppers, onions, radishes, green papaya, jalapeños, or cucumbers are options you can add in your atsara.
+• Vegetables: Add carrots, bell peppers, onions, radishes, green papaya, jalapeños, or cucumbers.

-• Sugar: Atsara is usually sweeter than other refrigerator pickles.
-You can reduce the sugar if you like, but don't skip it.
+• Sugar: Achara is usually sweet-tangy.
+Reduce the sugar if you like, but don’t skip it completely.

 Nutrition